dougsweetser/Q/docs/Math/complex_quaternions.md

 distance is also relative to the origin.
 The distance is along *i* or its additive inverse *i^3^*.

-Start with a finite, three frame animation which has a past, now and future spread in space from *i^3^* to the origin out to *i*:
+Start with a discrete, three frame animation which has a past, now and future spread in space from *i^3^* to the origin out to *i*:

 ![complex_motion.gif](../images/Math/complex_quaternions/image12.gif)